weiweihuanghuang/Work-Sans/README.md

 <a href="http://weiweihuanghuang.github.io/Work-Sans/">![Thin to Regular](https://github.com/weiweihuanghuang/Work-Sans/raw/master/documentation/images/waterfall.png)

 ![Screenshot of a test](https://github.com/weiweihuanghuang/Work-Sans/raw/master/documentation/images/preview.png)</a>

-## Italics?
-I hope to create italics for Work Sans but currently do not have the time or budget unfortunately.

 ## Suggestion, Comments, Contributions
 If you spot any errors or have any suggestions for improvements you can fork this project, create an [Issue](../../issues) or email me at <a href="mailto:wweeiihhuuaanngg@gmail.com">wweeiihhuuaanngg@gmail.com</a>.